 Alabama Beaches Family Vacations: Where Memories Last a Lifetime

 For many people, vacations mean time with loved ones in exciting destinations.
-They provide a way to have fun, spend quality time together and escape from the hustle-and-bustle of everyday life.
+They provide a way to have fun, spend quality time together and escape everyday life.
 One of the most popular beach destinations is the Alabama Beaches area, which includes Gulf Shores, Orange Beach and Fort Morgan historical site.
-These areas offer their own vibes, activities and attractions, but at the end of the vacation, it’s about all the memories.
-To get an in-depth look at Alabama beaches family vacations, we talked with Emily McMackin, a longtime visitor:
+These areas offer their own vibes, activities and attractions, but at the end of the vacation, it’s about the memories.
+To get an in-depth look at Alabama beaches family vacations, we talked with Emily McMackin Dye, a longtime visitor.

 What’s your background?
 How many times have you visited Gulf Shores and Orange Beach?

-I’m originally from northwest Alabama, Tuscumbia to be exact.
-I work as an editor for a custom content publisher, Hammock Inc., in Nashville.
+I’m originally from Tuscumbia in northwest Alabama.
+Currently, I work as a freelance writer and editor in Tennessee.
 I have visited the Gulf Shores-Orange Beach more than 30 times.
 It was the closest beach to where we lived, only six hours away, so it was the go-to place, especially when we were kids.

 What are your favorite memories of your Alabama beaches family vacations?